Bald Hill (Australia): Tourist attraction

 Bald Hill is a major tourist destination commonly visited for sight seeing, hang gliding and paragliding.
 In September 2000 a hang glider pilot and paraglider pilot died after colliding over Bald Hill, which resulted in a coronial enquiry and the adoption of a management plan over Bald Hill in May 2003.
 Significant improvements to the management of hang gliding and paragliding activities have been undertaken since.
+Bald Hill is also one of the most popular motorcycle stops for motorcycle enthusiasts in New South Wales.
 Bald Hill (Lawrence Hargrave Memorial Park) is listed in the Wollongong Local Environment Plan as a heritage item of state significance.
 It is also listed in the Illawarra Regional Environmental Plan as a heritage item.

 The name is becoming rather a misnomer, for growth of weeds and grasses has become quite prevalent on its mid slopes from its base.
 There are toilet and carpark facilities and several sculptures, notably one depicting a hang glider gliding above the escarpment.
 Motorbike tour groups use the reserve as a stop on their tours and nearby Otford has a similar lookout.
 Access to the lookout is by way of Lawrence Hargrave Drive from either Stanwell Tops, Otford or Stanwell Park.
 There is currently no major track to the lookout, although there is a small walking track from Chellow Dene Avenue in Stanwell Park to the top of the hill.
 In 2013, the Wollongong City Council announced plans to proceed with an A$5.3 million plan to redevelop Bald Hill.

 In November each year, the Stanwell Park Festival of Flight is celebrated to commemorate the anniversary of Hargrave's achievements.